CS126SP20/Hot-Shot-psavla2/DEVELOPMENT.md

 - **4/28/20** Added speed feature which makes the board move faster as score increases.
 Need to:
     - [x] Move ball in direction of mouse click
     - [x] Fix score detection (not hardcoded)

+- **5/03/20** Fixed issue with score moving and added GUI to let user know lives remaining.
+Need to:
+    - [ ] Make functions more modular
+    - [ ] Prevent repeated work in functions

+- **5/04/20** Updated functions to prevent repeated work and made them more modular.
+Cleaned up code and added documentation.
+     - [x] Make functions more modular
+     - [x] Prevent repeated work in functions, simplified calculations
+     - Added game title
+     - Wrote README